Jamesllllllllll/credit-card-checker/README.md

 The original strings seemed to be mutated when passing thru findInvalidCards(), but not when I went back and individually called them with validateCred().
 I solved this by using `arr.slice()` to create a new array instead of let `tempArr = arr`.

-I puzzled for a long time why findInvalidCards() was incorrectly calling invalid4 and most of the mystery arrays.
-I figured out that the `total` variable in validateCred was not being reset each time it was run with `findInvalidCards()`.
+I puzzled for a long time why findInvalidCards() was incorrectly declaring the array `invalid4` to be valid, and most of the mystery arrays were incorrect as well.
+I figured out that the `total` variable in validateCred() was not being reset each time it was run with `findInvalidCards()`.
 I set it to 0 before returning `True` or `False`.

 ***